FAQs

 Can I ask for school uniform for my own family?

 No, we do not supply school uniform directly to families.
 You need to ask a professional who knows your family’s circumstances to get in touch with us.
-This could be a family support worker, a teacher at school, a welfare adviser, an educational welfare officer, or someone similar.
+This could be a family support worker, a teacher at school, a welfare adviser, or someone similar.
 Please ask them to email us at info@edinburghuniform.org

 What is in a pack of new school uniform?